feeRnt/ps4-linux-12xx/README.md

 The primary release branches are:
 `ps4-linux-5.15.y-fix-clean` : The clean WiFi fix branch for Kernel version 5.15.15
-`ps4-linux-5.15.189-fix-clean` : The clean WiFi fix branch for Kernel version 5.15.189
+`ps4-linux-5.15.189-fix-clean` : The clean WiFi fix branch for Kernel version 5.15.189 (Still broken, causes white LED on the PS4 during boot)
 `ps4-linux-6.15.y-crashniels`: The clean WiFi fix branch for Kernel version 6.15.4.

-To compile them, you can simply fork the repo, go to the Actions tab and run the Workflow file for `build-kernel_latest.yaml`.
+To compile them, you can simply fork the repo, go to the Actions tab and run the Workflow file for `build-kernel_latest.yaml` for a particular branch.

 Or if you would like to build locally, just clone the repo for your desired branch and run:
 ```bash